Highlights of Thailand

 Day 4 Bangkok – Kanchanaburi

-You will then continue northwest through endless rice paddies, until you reach Kanchanaburi town.
-In the afternoon board the train to Nam Tok over the infamous Burma Railway, constructed during the Second World War by prisoners of war.
-Later you will visit the War Cemetery, containing the graves of some of the POWs who perished during the construction of the bridge.
-There is also an excellent museum nearby which older children will find fascinating.
+You will then continue northwest through endless rice paddies until you reach Kanchanaburi town.
+Here you will visit the Burma Death Railway Museum, highlighting the infamous Burma Railway which was constructed during the Second World War by prisoners of war.
+Older children will find the excellent (very child-friendly) museum fascinating.
+Also visit the War Cemetery just opposite, containing the graves of some of the POWs who perished during the construction of the bridge.
+Finally, make your way to the infamous Bridge over the River Kwai – another highlight to a wonderful and moving day – before returning to your hotel, where the remainder of the afternoon is free for you to enjoy the pool and river views.

 This evening you can either stay in Kanchanaburi, with its wealth of restaurants and cafes, or in a floating raft hotel on the river outside town.